uwescience/myria-website/docs/developer.markdown

 ---
 layout: default
 title: Myria Development
-group: "extra"
 weight: 5
 ---

 # Myria Development

 This page explains how to get started with Myria development using GitHub, Git, and either Eclipse or IntelliJ.

 ## 1) GitHub setup